reissbaker/st4t3/README.md

     // If you're already jumping, do nothing
   }
   land() {
-    // Since you declared you can transition to the "land" state, you can call
+    // Since you declared you can transition to the "Land" state, you can call
     // that here.
     this.transition("Land");
   }